bishwa-7/AWS-Lambda/amazonKinesis.md

 # Amazon Kinesis Data Streams:

 - https://docs.aws.amazon.com/streams/latest/dev/introduction.html
+- it is messaging service for collecting and transferring data between different application similar to SQS and SNS
 - to collect and process large streams of data records in real time
 - You can use Kinesis Data Streams for rapid and continuous data intake and aggregation
+- Kinesis is able to handle large stream of incoming data and also be able to connect to other services to do real time reporting on these large data streams
+- SQS is used for simpler usecase hence its name Simple
 - The type of data used can include IT infrastructure log data, application logs, social media, market data feeds, and web clickstream data

 ## Usecase: